Getting the Frame Right - What Comes Next For Women Leading Sustainability?

 WNSF & Net Impact Holiday Party

-Our 2nd Annual Holiday Party was a wonderful opportunity to celebrate the holiday season with sustainability friends and making new friends.
-We are able to get a first hand look at the artisan glassblowers hard at work and purchase gifts for family and friends while donating to a good cause .
+Annual Holiday Party was a wonderful opportunity to celebrate the holiday season with sustainability friends and making new friends.
+Because the event was at Glassbaby, we were able to get a first hand look at the artisan glassblowers hard at work and purchase gifts for family and friends while donating to a good cause .

 Finding the Balance: Restorative